 Application procedure, schedule of payments and refunds:

-- Send a brief letter of interest by email to firstname.lastname@example.org (with cc to email@example.com).
+- Send a brief letter of interest by email to firstname.lastname@example.org (cc: email@example.com).

-- A non-refundable confirmation payment of $300 to the Department of History, Archeology and Cultural Resources Management (University of Peloponnese) is due within ten days after notification of acceptance into the program to secure a seat.
+- A non-refundable confirmation fee of $330 must be paid to the Laboratory of Archaeometry, Department of History, Archeology and Cultural Resources Management (University of the Peloponnese) within ten days after notification of acceptance into the program to secure a seat (instructions for payment will be provided by email, along with the notification of acceptance).
 Failure to do so within the deadline will result in the deactivation of your application.
-Completed applications, application fee and confirmation deposit must be submitted electronically by the application deadline of March 1, 2019.
+All applications (including confirmation deposits) must be complete by the application deadline of March 1, 2019.

 In order to plan and maintain service effectively, the Mycenaean Foundation must make financial commitments well in advance of the beginning of the program, assuming that all participants enroll for the full program.
 If a student withdraws from the program prior to departure, only the amount of money that has not been committed for the student's participation may be refunded.
 After the student's arrival at the site, a partial refund may be made only in case of serious illness or an emergency that requires the student to return home.

 Students in the program are expected to respect the rights of the other students, the staff and the faculty.
 The program director serves as Judicial Hearing Officer for all alleged violations.

 Contact: Prof. Christofilis Maggidis (Director), Department of Archaeology, Keck Archaeology Lab, Dickinson College, P.O.
 Box 1773, Carlisle PA 17013-2896; tel: 717-245-1014; e-mail: email@example.com or firstname.lastname@example.org; Cf. also the listing in the A.I.A.
 Fieldwork Opportunities.

 The University of the Peloponnese is a fully accredited state university in Greece and the European Union.